We have made changes to our website. Can't find what you're looking for?

 Defined Entity Gender Equality Discussion Group

 The Defined Entity Gender Equality Discussion Group meets monthly via Teams to support, collaborate and share learnings with a focus on gender equality.
 The membership is open to any staff member of a defined entity who is leading or working on Gender Equality Action Plans, gender impact assessments or other work that relates to the Act.
-Drop-in sessions outside of the discussion forum run from time to time to discuss particular topics of interest to some group members such as Gender Responsive Budgeting.
+Drop-in sessions outside of the discussion forum run from time to time to discuss particular topics of interest to some group members, such as Gender Responsive Budgeting.

-For more information, or to join the CoP, please contact one of the co-chairs:
+For more information or to join the CoP, please contact one of the co-chairs:

 Victorian Health Organisation Gender Equity Network

-The Victorian Health Organisation Gender Equity Network (VHOGEN) collaborates over Teams and meets every 4-6 week to discuss pragmatic approaches to implementing gender equity initiatives in the Health Services environment.
+The Victorian Health Organisation Gender Equity Network (VHOGEN) collaborates over Teams and meets every 4-6 weeks to discuss pragmatic approaches to implementing gender equity initiatives in the Health Services environment.
 Membership is open to defined entities within the health sector.
 Topics of collaboration include data analysis, development of training and review of recruitment and promotion practices through a gender lens.
 The network also shares experiences on the implementation of gender impact assessments.
-Collection of diversity data from both workforce and patients is an emerging theme as is analysis and development of actions through an intersectional lens.
+Collection of diversity data from both workforce and patients is an emerging theme, as is analysis and development of actions through an intersectional lens.
 Participants have valued connecting with like-minded professionals and supporting one another in what can be challenging but immensely rewarding work.

-For more information, or to join the CoP, please contact one of the co-chairs:
+For more information or to join the CoP, please contact one of the co-chairs:

 Water Industry Diversity & Inclusion Steering Committee